UKPEIBO/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task9.
 Deleting a directory from another directory.
 Task10.Writing  a script that changes the working directory to the previous one.
 Task11.Writing a script that lists all files in the current directory and the parent of the working directory.
+Task12.Writing a script that prints the type of the file named i am a file.